MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-regex.md

 | x{-n} | (≡ x{n}?)
 (NOT SUPPORTED) VIM |
 | x= | (≡ x?)
 (NOT SUPPORTED) VIM |

-Implementation restriction: The counting forms x{n,m}, x{n,}, and x{n} reject forms that create a minimum or maximum repetition count above 1000.
+Implementation restriction: The counting forms `x{n,m}`, `x{n,}`, and `x{n}` reject forms that create a minimum or maximum repetition count above 1000.
 Unlimited repetitions are not subject to this restriction.

 |&nbsp;| Possessive repetitions |
 | --- | --- |